 CHAPTER 2.9.
 GOVERNANCE

-SECTION VII- GOVERNANCE/IMPLEMENTATION OF THE COMMUNITY PLANNING ORDINANCE

 7.1 Community Notification

-The community will work with the County Land Use Department to develop a Community Organization (CO) for notification of development proposals.
+As the recognized Community Organization for the La Cienega/La Cieneguilla community planning area, the LCVA will notify the community of development proposals in the planning area to the extent possible, however, the County will require public meetings to be held in the planning area concerning large scale development in the community.
+Additionally, the La Cieneguilla Land Grant is a recognized Registered Organization.

 7.2 Amendments to the Plan

-Any amendments to the Plan will be made in accordance with the SGMP and the SLDC Chapter 2.
+Any amendments to the Plan will be made in accordance with the SGMP and the SLDC Section 2.1.

 SECTION III.
 IMPLEMENTATION